TWaalen/isrsrv-script/README.md

 -If typing uppercase letters and symbols in the server console the server crashes.
 To avoid crashes use lowercase letters and use ID codes for user specific commands.

 -If for some reason systemd reports the service failed when it stops, don't worry about it, the server session shuts down gracefully.
+(This should be solved)